thorsten/phpMyFAQ/docs/administration.md

 On the right at record_id we have the unique ID that identifies the post.
 Once you have entered everything, save and close.

-The fourth file called _faqdata_user.csv_ is easy.
+The fourth file called _faqdata_user.csv_ is straightforward.
 Put in the _unique id_ of your new entries at the left and _-1_ at the right.
 Save and close.
 Same for the fifth file _faqdata_groups_.